 At this point, the middleware will take care of the rewriting for you.
 No configuration is necessary, as it does auto-detection of the base path based on the request URI and the operating system path to the application.

 The primary advantage of

 - it injects

 Mezzio\Helper\UrlHelperwith the base path, allowing you to create relative route-based URLs.

 - it provides a new helper,

 Blast\BaseUrl\BasePathHelper, which allows you to create URLs relative to the base path; this is particularly useful for assets.
-If you are using laminas-view as your templating engine, this view helper will be available out of the box.

 Usage of the